Introduction -Corporation Tax (UK)

 Pay your Corporation Tax bill to HMRC

 Your company will need to pay its tax bill by the Corporation Tax deadline.
-Key to note, the payment is due nine months and one day after the end of the accounting period to which the payment relates.
+What’s more, the payment is due nine months and one day after the end of the accounting period to which the payment relates.

 File your accounts with Companies House

 The reports you file with Companies House are a reduced version from the complete set of annual accounts.
 This is because Companies House requires less information; as a result, not all of the data from the company’s full accounts are shown on public records.
-Important to note, the due date for filing is nine months after your company’s year-end.
+Indeed, as mentioned, the due date for filing is nine months after your company’s year-end.
 In the case of a company’s first set of accounts, they are due for filing by either twenty-one months after the incorporation date or nine months after the company year end, whichever is the sooner.

 Initial thoughts -contractor Corporation Tax returns